SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: \+2
 Seal Speed: \+3

-Tag: Ground-Based, AOE, Attack
+Tag: Attack, Link, AOE, Ground-Based

 Effects:
 This technique is used in combination with a damage-dealing Doton jutsu, increasing its Seal Speed and Chakra cost accordingly.
-The technique has a radius of 3 yards, \+3 yards per rank above E. Notably, anyone who is actually airborne ("jumping as they dodge" doesn't count) is unaffected.
+The technique has a radius of 3 yards, \+3 yards per rank above E.
 Within this area, the shaking ground imposes a Stun 3, \+1 per rank the jutsu Shindou was used with is above E; if the technique Shindou was used with already inflicts a Stun, that Stun is increased by the jutsu's rank (instead of Shindou's normal effect).
 Anyone not targeted by the original attack must dodge Shindou, in which case the original technique's Accuracy bonuses or penalties are ignored.
 This can be used on its own as Chakra 8, Speed 6, and Seal Speed 6\.
 In this case it's Radius 10, Stun 5, centered on (but not affecting) yourself.
 It does also require a Defense roll in this case.